 Our inspection team was led by:

 Our inspection team was led by a CQC Lead Inspector.
-The team included a GP specialist adviser, and a practice manager specialist adviser.
+The team included a GP specialist adviser, a second CQC inspector, a practice manager specialist adviser and an Expert by Experience.

-Background to Cambridge Medical Group
+Background to Riverside Medical Practice